What is Google Ads: Pay-Per-Click Marketing Explained for Contractors

 Google doesn’t want to reward the highest bidder alone, because there’s no guarantee the highest bidder will have created a relevant ad that will help someone build a new backyard patio.

-“How much will Google Ads cost my trade business?”
+“How much will Google Ads cost my contractor business?”

 Since Google Ads is a pay-per-click marketing strategy, your ads are displayed for free.
 You’re only charged when someone clicks on your ad, but the cost of your ads depends on the keyword you’re targeting.